Jane Ducklin Osteopath

 She is particularly interested in getting to the root of recurrent problems so she will look at the whole body and the tensions within it, and take into account any traumas or lifestyle habits that could be contributory factors.
 In addition to hands-on treatment, she will work collaboratively with you to find manageable changes that will help you to take control again.

-“I’m always amazed at the power of osteopathy to improve joint function and balance the muscles of the body.
-The resulting improvement in coordination of movement is remarkable and people often report feeling so much better in themselves.”
+“I’m always amazed at the power of osteopathy to improve joint and muscle function.
+The resulting improvement in coordination of movement is remarkable and people often report also feeling so much better in themselves.”

-Jane and Doug are both committed to providing the best care for their patients and undertake ongoing professional learning and development through courses, study and peer group work.
+Jane Ducklin and her associates are all committed to providing the best care for their patients and undertake ongoing professional learning and development through courses, study and peer group work.